microsoft/service-fabric/README.md

 [Learn about Service Fabric's Core Subsystems](docs/architecture/README.md), mapped to this repo's folder structure.

 ## Project timeline and development
 Service Fabric is currently undergoing a big transition to open development.
 Our main goal right now is to move the entire build, test, and development process to GitHub.
-For now the Service Fabric team will continue regular feature development internally while we work on transitioning everything to GitHub.
+For now, the Service Fabric team will continue regular feature development internally while we work on transitioning everything to GitHub.

 We'll be providing frequent updates here and on our [team blog](https://blogs.msdn.microsoft.com/azureservicefabric/) as we work to get situated in our new home.